Hibbertia hypericoides

-Hibbertia hypericoides, commonly known as yellow buttercups, is a species of flowering plant in the family Dilleniaceae and is endemic to the south-west of Western Australia.
+Hibbertia hypericoides, commonly known as yellow buttercups, is a species of flowering plant in the family Dilleniaceae, and is endemic to the south-west of Western Australia.
 It is usually a spreading shrub with linear to elliptic or egg-shaped leaves, and yellow flowers, usually with ten to fifteen stamens arranged in a cluster on one side of the two densely hairy carpels.

 Description

 Hibbertia hypericoides is a spreading shrub, rarely an erect shrub, that typically grows to a height of up to 30–80 cm with densely hairy branchlets.
 The leaves are linear to elliptic or egg-shaped with the narrower end towards the base, 15–25 mm long and 1–8 mm wide.
-The upper surface is mostly g;abrous, the edges of the leaves are turned down or rolled under and the lower surface in densely covered with white hairs.
+The upper surface is mostly glabrous, the edges of the leaves are turned down or rolled under and the lower surface in densely covered with white hairs.
 The flowers are arranged singly in leaf axils or on the ends of the branchlets on a peduncle 4–12 mm long, with a bract 4.5–6 mm long at the base.
 The five sepals are hairy, 5.5–6.8 mm long and the five petals are yellow and egg-shaped with the narrower end towards the base, 10–13 mm long with a notch on the end.
 There are usually ten to fifteen stamens arranged in a single cluster on one side of the two carpels as well as seven to twenty staminodes in bundles.
 The carpels are densely hairy and each has two ovules.

 Taxonomy

-This species was first formally described in 1817 by Augustin Pyramus de Candolle who gave it the name Pleurandra hypericoides in the his book Regni Vegetabilis Systema Naturale.
+This species was first formally described in 1817 by Augustin Pyramus de Candolle who gave it the name Pleurandra hypericoides in his book Regni Vegetabilis Systema Naturale.
 In 1863, George Bentham changed the name to Hibbertia hypericoides in Flora Australiensis.
 The specific epithet (hypericoides) means "Hypericum-like".

 In 1995, Kevin Thiele and Geoff Cockerton described two subspecies in the journal Nuytsia and the names are accepted by the Australian Plant Census: